CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 3. `conda env create -f environment.yml`
 4. `conda activate chemprop` (or `source activate chemprop` for older versions of conda)

-Note that on machines with GPUs, you may need to manually install a GPU-enabled version of PyTorch by following the instructions [here](https://pytorch.org/get-started/locally/).

 ## Logging

 ## Results